 Health care disparities can affect every step of cancer care — from prevention and screening to the quality of life after cancer treatment, which means disparities in care can affect who develops and dies from cancer.

-Last summer, Extramural Discovery Science funded the first American Cancer Society DICR Internship program at 8 universities.
+Last summer, ACS funded the first Diversity in Cancer Research (DICR) Internship program at 8 universities.

-The American Cancer Society (ACS) employs full-time researchers and funds scientists across the United States who relentlessly search for answers to help us better understand cancer, including cancer health disparities.
+The ACS employs full-time researchers and funds scientists across the United States who relentlessly search for answers to help us better understand cancer, including cancer health disparities.
 Here are some highlights of their work.

 Epidemiology researchers in the ACS Population Science department continually analyze data from the Cancer Prevention Study II (CPS-II) and CPS-3 to better understand factors that contribute to disparities.

 We’re also adding new questions to the 2021 survey that will help us understand perceived discrimination and its impact on health by asking participants where, why, and when they have felt discrimination.

 ACS Epidemiology & Behavioral Research,

 “With CPS-3, we allow participants to select from more specific racial/ethnic groups than just Black, White, and Other.
 By doing so, we found some disparities in physical activity related to participants’ race and birthplace.
 Other scientists can use our results to identify demographic groups for future research to explore group-specific barriers and facilitators of physical activity and to create culturally tailored messaging, programs, and policy work.”